BenLangmead/bowtie/MANUAL.markdown

 toward quickly aligning large sets of short DNA sequences (reads) to large genomes.
 It aligns 35-base-pair reads to the human genome at a rate of 25 million reads per hour on a typical workstation.
-Bowtie indexes the genome with a Burrows-Wheeler index to keep its memory footprint small: for the human genome, the index is typically about 2.2 GB (for unpaired alignment) or 2.9 GB (for paired-end alignment).
-Multiple processor cores can be used simultaneously to achieve greater alignment speed.
+Bowtie indexes the genome with a [Burrows-Wheeler] index to keep its memory footprint small: for the human genome, the index is typically about 2.2 GB (for unpaired alignment) or 2.9 GB (for paired-end or colorspace alignment).
+Multiple processors can be used simultaneously to achieve greater alignment speed.
 Bowtie can also output alignments in the standard [SAM] format, allowing Bowtie to interoperate with other tools supporting SAM, including the [SAMtools] consensus, SNP, and indel callers.
 Bowtie runs on the command line under Windows, Mac OS X, Linux, and Solaris.